I remember how excited I felt…

 What Should You Sell?

-The situation I just described was from my life roughly ten years ago.
+The situation I just described was from my life many years ago.

-Since then I have sold well over a million dollars worth of products from my blog and I’ve helped many other bloggers sell millions of dollars worth of products and services too.
+Since then I have sold well over $2 million dollars worth of products online and I’ve helped many others sell millions of dollars worth of products and services too.

 One of the biggest problems back then was knowing what product formats to use, how to price them and how they all fit together.